kahikatea-2019/tech-ins/README.md

 During weeks 4, 6, 8 and 9 if you would like to have a tech in - feel free to grab any teacher to have a chat.

-> Who you have a tech in with is subject to change based on availabilty - please stay up to date by checking here regularly

 ## Week 1

 | Student      | Facilitator | Done |